 Changes were implemented at the end of the 2021-22 school year to address the above differences between planned and actual implementation of activities and strategies.
-Due to the challenges associated with hiring high quality teaching assistants, the school re-allocated Title I funds to purchase additional Chromecarts and supplemental curriculum materials.
+Due to the challenges associated with hiring high quality teaching assistants, the school re-allocated Title I funds to purchase additional Chromecarts and supplemental curriculum materials and continue the partnership with Jesuit Volunteers.